Batavian Republic: Creation of the Republic

-Stages in the history of the new Republic
+Historical stages of the Republic

 The French presented themselves as liberators.
 But there were acrimonious negotiations between the representatives of the new Batavian Republic and those of the French Republic, and a harsh Treaty of The Hague was concluded on 16 May 1795.
 In addition to imposing territorial concessions and a huge indemnity, the treaty obligated the Dutch to maintain a French army of occupation of 25,000 men.
 To fulfill its responsibilities, Dutch financier Pieter Stadnitski joined a committee at the end of July 1795.
 To beat hyperinflation it was announced that from 3 August French soldiers in the Batavian Republic would be paid in sound Dutch currency and going forward no one could be obliged to accept French assignats.
 This changed the Dutch republic from a client state of Great Britain and Prussia into a French one; henceforth it would conduct a foreign and military policy dictated by France, where its predecessor had followed British dictates since 1787 (an offensive and defensive alliance of the two republics was part of the treaty).
 With the treaty, economic policies would in effect also be made subservient to the interests of France, but this did not mean that it lost its independence in all respects.
 The program of reform that the Dutch revolutionaries attempted to put in place, constrained by the political realities of the French revolution, was mostly driven by Dutch needs and aspirations.
 The political events in the Netherlands were mainly derived from Dutch initiative, with some notable exceptions.
 The French were responsible for at least one of the coups d'état, and the French ambassador often acted as a proconsul.

 Revolutionary States-General

 At first, the revolutionaries used the constitutional machinery of the old confederal republic.
 They resumed where they had left off after the purge in 1787 of Patriot regents, taking over the offices of the Orangist regents that were now purged in their turn.
 (For instance, the States of Holland and West Friesland were replaced by having the 18 cities that formally were represented in those States send representatives to a constituent assembly that formally abolished the States and founded a new body, the Provisional Representatives of the People of Holland, that took over the functions of the States of Holland as long as the States General continued to exist).
-Though the political make-up of the States-General changed appreciably because of this change in personnel, it retained a number of defenders of the old particularist interests.
+Though the political make-up of the States General changed appreciably because of this change in personnel, it retained a number of defenders of the old particularist interests.
 The first order of business of the revolutionaries therefore was to strive for the reform of the confederal state, with its discrimination of the Generality Lands, and of particular minorities (Catholics, Jews), in the direction of a unitary state, in which the minorities would be emancipated, and the old entrenched interests superseded by a more democratic political order.
-As a first step the representatives of Brabant were admitted to the States-General.
+As a first step the representatives of Brabant were admitted to the States General.